By Miguel Ordoñez Reviewed by: Carles Doménech

 Symptoms of leaky gut include bloating, fatigue, skin problems, sensitivity to certain foods, and other digestive issues.

-In this regard, a 2017 study[10] looked into whether cannabidiol could ameliorate dysfunction in the intestinal barrier via inhibition of apoptosis (programmed cell death).
-It's proposed that any potential effects may be mediated through indirect activation of the CB1 receptor.
+In this regard, a 2017 study[10] looked into whether cannabidiol could ameliorate dysfunction in the intestinal barrier and the induced apoptosis (programmed cell death) in patients affected by C. difficile toxins.

 CBD and Leaky Gut